- Home

 Is there an Isapres ranking in Chile?

 The Isapres in Chile are constantly under supervision and regulated by a government agency called "SuperIntendencia de Salud".
 The agency keeps a list of fines and unwarranted claims.
-Yet, there is no oficial ranking of ISAPRE in Chile, due to the fact that ranking would differ based on the situation of each person.
+However, there is no oficial ranking of ISAPRE in Chile, as such a ranking would differ based on the situation of each person.

 What is CAEC (Cobertura Adicional para Enfermedades Catastróficas)?